Ezequiel Tovar Preview, Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Ezequiel Tovar (hitting .282 in his past 10 games, with five doubles, two walks and three RBI), battle starting pitcher Emmet Sheehan and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (.325 slugging percentage in past 10 games, including no homers), battle starting pitcher Ryan Yarbrough and the Los Angeles Dodgers at Coors Field, Thursday at 8:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Dodgers.
+In his last game he had a hitless showing (0-for-4) against the Dodgers.

 Sportsbook Promo Codes